 Put Down Plenty of Bedding

 Once your coop is clean and sealed, it’s time to re-bed it.
-Make sure you have a solid layer of bedding down in the coop, ideally a warming bedding like straw, sawdust, or wood chips.
+Make sure you have a solid layer of bedding down in the coop, ideally a warming bedding like straw, sawdust, wood chips, or wood shavings..
 You can also use shredded newspapers.

 A good foot or two is necessary, particularly if you live in a cold climate or if your coop has a dirt floor.